 About Eileen T. Bender

-She has held faculty appointments at Yale University, St. Mary's College, and the University of Notre Dame, and served in both faculty and administrative capacities at Indiana University South Bend and IU Bloomington, where, as a special academic advisor to the President, she founded the university's state-wide teaching academy, the Faculty Colloquium on Excellence in Teaching (FACET), and served as FACET's University Director until 2001.
+She held faculty appointments at Yale University, St. Mary's College, and the University of Notre Dame, and served in both faculty and administrative capacities at Indiana University South Bend and IU Bloomington, where, as a special academic advisor to the President, she founded the university's state-wide teaching academy, the Faculty Colloquium on Excellence in Teaching (FACET), and served as FACET's University Director until 2001.

-Dr. Bender has received a number of awards for her teaching, scholarship, and service, including the Sylvia Bowman Award in American Studies, the W. George Pinnell Award for distinguished university service, the Eldon Lundquist Fellowship, the P. A. Mack Award for distinguished service to college teaching, the Carnegie-Case "Professor of the Year" award, and the President's Thomas Hart Benton Medal.
-She has also served on the Editorial Boards of Soundings, To Improve the Academy, Research and Creative Activity, the Journal for the Scholarship of Teaching and Learning, and The IUSB Review.
-She is currently a Contributing Editor of the Carnegie Foundation journal Change.
+Dr. Bender received a number of awards for her teaching, scholarship, and service, including the Sylvia Bowman Award in American Studies, the W. George Pinnell Award for distinguished university service, the Eldon Lundquist Fellowship, the P. A. Mack Award for distinguished service to college teaching, the Carnegie-Case "Professor of the Year" award, and the President's Thomas Hart Benton Medal.
+She also served on the Editorial Boards of Soundings, To Improve the Academy, Research and Creative Activity, the Journal for the Scholarship of Teaching and Learning, and The IUSB Review.
+She was a Contributing Editor of the Carnegie Foundation journal Change.

-Bender's civic and community appointments have included President of the St. Joseph County Library Board, Secretary of the South Bend Community School Corporation Board of Trustees, founding director of the Community Education Roundtable, and board member of the Kurt and Tessye Simon Fund for Holocaust Remembrance.
+Bender's civic and community appointments included President of the St. Joseph County Library Board, Secretary of the South Bend Community School Corporation Board of Trustees, founding director of the Community Education Roundtable, and board member of the Kurt and Tessye Simon Fund for Holocaust Remembrance.